stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 16 (P3L3) - Architectural Views.md

 ### Diagram Types Quiz

-_Match the diagram in the first column with the text in the second column that most closely describes the meaning of its lines._
+_Match the diagram in the first column with the text in the second column that most closely describes the meaning of its lines_.

 - Component diagram: calls
 - Package diagram: imports